bmosoluciones/now-lms/docs/dreamhost.md

 ```

 9. Init NOW - LMS, be sure to run this commands in the same directory that your passenger_wsgi.py file.
    You can set the Administrator user and password o let the user use the default values.
    Since default values for admin user are publics in documentation they are more suitables
    for development purposes that for production usage.

 ```
 $ ls
 passenger_wsgi.py venv public
 $ ADMIN_USER=setyouruserhere ADMIN_PSWD=setasecurepasswd flask --app passenger_wsgi.py setup
 ```

 You should se the message: NOW - LMS iniciado correctamente.
-You can ignore: AssertionError: Popped wrong app context, this message con from the way flask check the current app
+You can ignore: `AssertionError: Popped wrong app context`, this message con from the way flask check the current app
 running in the command line.

 10. You your.dommain folder should be like this: